bpucker/GenomeAssemblies2018/README.md

 # GenomeAssemblies2018

-all scripts involved in the genome assembly and investigation process
+Scripts involved in the genome assembly and investigation process.